aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 title: Specify Rendering Options When Converting to PDF in Java
 articleTitle: Specify Rendering Options When Converting to PDF
 linktitle: Specify Rendering Options When Converting to PDF
 description: "Convert a document to PDF with advanced options.
-Use PdfSaveOptions to change the result of saving a document to PDF format."
+Use PdfSaveOptions to change the result of saving a document to PDF format using Java."
 type: docs
 weight: 20
 url: /java/specify-rendering-options-when-converting-to-pdf/